keithmburu/courses/2021-compling/hw/hw4_text_classification.md

 model.add(Dense(1, activation='sigmoid'))
 ````

 And with that, our model can use sequence information much more effectively.
 LSTMs are extremely popular in natural language processing because of their effectiveness in modeling sequences.
-Recently, GRUs have gained more popularity, because they have been shown to have comparable performance to LSTMs on many tasks, but they take less time to train.
+GRUs have also gained more popularity, because they have been shown to have comparable performance to LSTMs on many tasks, but they take less time to train.
 We will cover recurrent units in much more detail soon.

 ### Dropout